dustyghost/NGenerator/readme.md

 the process will select from the remaining unreserved names, so ` pete` or `alph` would be selected.
 If there are no more unreserved names available, then the process will just pick a random one from all the names, reserved or not.

+## Credit where it is due

+This code was inspired by, but not a direct port of [Tracery](http://tracery.io/).
+There are differences in the way each of these function, but I felt it only right to attribute the inspiration for this project to [GalaxyKate](http://www.galaxykate.com/)